Notify me

 If you want more examples, see my blog post on individuality in watchmaking.

-From the beginning of the design of the UnconstrainedTime logo, I wanted a logo which reflected the juxtaposition of an unusual degree of creative freedom, with precision and quality, both inherent in the brand.
+From the beginning of designing the UnconstrainedTime logo, I wanted a logo which reflected the juxtaposition of an unusual degree of creative freedom, with precision and quality, both inherent in the brand.

 Here are a few of our very unique watch creations, so you can get an idea of the brand and what it’s about: